zalilias/aft-blueprints/patterns/multi-region-advanced/README.md

 ## Network

 At the core of the network design is a multi-region configuration, with cross-region communication facilitated through Transit Gateway peering.
-The pattern also features a centralized inspection VPC using AWS Network Firewall and NAT Gateway, for East-West and North-South traffic inspection.
+The pattern also features a centralized inspection [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/whitepapers/latest/ec2-networking-for-telecom/amazon-virtual-private-cloud.html) (VPC) using [AWS Network Firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/what-is-aws-network-firewall.html) a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), for East-West and North-South traffic inspection.
 It's designed to support a full mesh routing across all spoke VPCs, for all environments, such as shared services, production, staging, and development.
 Ingress traffic is distributed and managed within each workload VPC on its public subnet.

-Traffic between workload environments (prod, stage, dev) is sent to the inspection VPC and control is carried out via firewall rules, while traffic to/from the shared services environment (DNS, VPC endpoints, infrastructure services, etc.) is routed directly to all other environments.
-All VPCs make use of a centralized VPC flow logs mechanism, sending traffic logs to the Control Tower's Log Archive account.
+Traffic between workload environments (prod, stage, dev) is sent to the inspection VPC and the control is carried out via firewall rules, while traffic to/from the shared services environment (DNS, VPC endpoints, infrastructure services, etc.) is routed directly to all other environments.
+All VPCs make use of a centralized [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) mechanism, sending traffic logs to an [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html) in the [Control Tower's Log Archive account](https://docs.aws.amazon.com/controltower/latest/userguide/logging-and-monitoring.html).

-The pattern also includes a centralized endpoints VPC to provide a cost-effective way to manage AWS private endpoint services.
-It VPC also includes a centralized Amazon Route 53 Resolver endpoints, which combined with Amazon Route 53 Resolver Rules provide a centralized DNS resolution mechanism.
+The pattern also includes a centralized endpoints VPC to provide a cost-effective way to manage [AWS endpoint services](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html) powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html).
+This VPC also includes a centralized [Amazon Route 53 Resolver](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html) endpoints, which combined with Amazon Route 53 Resolver rules provide a centralized DNS resolution mechanism.

-The centralized DNS resolution architecture implemented by this pattern, provides a hybrid integration between Amazon Route 53 Private Hosted Zones (PHZ) and third-party DNS servers, enabling a bi-directional resolution mechanism.
+The centralized DNS resolution architecture implemented by this pattern, provides a hybrid integration between [Amazon Route 53 Private Hosted Zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html) (PHZ) and third-party DNS servers, enabling a bi-directional resolution mechanism.
 Moreover, this architecture also allows delegate for the delegation of "child" PHZs to each workload account, enabling individual teams to managed their DNS zones while still maintaining the DNS resolution across the entire organization.

-Additionally, to enable effective IP management integrated with AWS services, the Network account is used as the delegated administrator of the AWS VPC IP Address Manager for the entire organization.
+Additionally, to enable effective IP management integrated with AWS services, the Network account is used as the delegated administrator of the [AWS VPC IP Address Manager](https://docs.aws.amazon.com/whitepapers/latest/ec2-networking-for-telecom/vpc-ip-address-manager-ipam.html) (IPAM) for the entire organization.
 Different IP pools are created for each environment mentioned above, making it easier to control and manage IP addresses and routing domains.

-This pattern extends the network architecture to provide a path to establish a connection with an on-premises environment through either AWS Direct Connect or Transit Gateway Site-to-Site VPN, ensuring seamless and secure integration between the cloud and on-premises resources.
+This pattern extends the network architecture to provide a path to establish a connection with an on-premises environment through either [AWS Direct Connect](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html) or [Amazon VPC Transit Gateway Site-to-Site VPN](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpn-attachments.html), ensuring seamless and secure integration between the cloud and on-premises resources.

 The entire network architecture is mirrored across all regions, ensuring that each region has the same services and resources implemented.